1egoman/slick/CONTRIBUTING.md

 - `test` - indicates updates to test code.
 - `slug` - indicates a useless commit, such as causing a ci rebuild.
 These should be rebased together prior to merging if at all possible.
-- `design` - indicates stylesheet changes or other visual updates
+- `design` - indicates style changes or other visual updates

 In addition, an optional second tier of description can be added if helpful with parenthesis.
 This is usually used to provide context on a code update, a chore, or a slug.